achubler/Mech-105/False Position Function/README.md

 * xu - the upper guess
 * es - the desired relative error
-* maxiter - the maximum number of iterations desired
+* maxiter - the maximum number of iterations desired **Outputs**
+* root - the estimated root location
+* fx - the function evaluated at the root location
+* ea - the approximate relative error (%)
+* iter - the amount of iterations that were performed